-Sequencing libraries were generated from the polyadenylated plant messenger RNA and sequenced using an Illumina HiSeg 2500 platform.
-The sequencing of four HiSeg lanes generated a total of 763 million 50 bp single-end reads.
+Sequencing libraries were generated from the polyadenylated plant messenger RNA and sequenced using an Illumina HiSeq 2500 platform.
+The sequencing of four HiSeq lanes generated a total of 763 million 50 bp single-end reads.
 Reads were trimmed and filtered to retain high-quality sequence information only (Q > 30).
-An average of 24.5 ± 3 millions of reads per sample (87.6±1.7% of the total) were unambiguously mapped on the reference PN40024 transcriptome.
-Counts were normalized to control for technical variation using DESeg2, which was also used for statistical testing.
+An average of 24.5 ± 3 millions of reads per sample $(87.6 \pm 1.7\%)$ of the total) were unambiguously mapped on the reference PN40024 transcriptome.
+Counts were normalized to control for technical variation using DESeq2, which was also used for statistical testing.

 Our analysis focused on specific patterns of transcriptional regulation to identify genes specifically responsive to the wzy mutant and not to wild-type Xf.
-112 genes, which showed consistent up-regulation (fold change > 1.4, P < 0.05) in response to the wzy mutant at 8hrs post inoculation, were either unchanged in the wounded or wild-type inoculated plants or were differentially regulated only at the later time point.
-The 112 genes included chitinases, endoglucanases and other known antimicrobial peptides, typically transcriptionally induced during incompatible interactions (Figure 2.).
-Enrichment analysis of these 112 genes showed an interesting over-representation of immune response functions in these sets of genes transcriptionally responsive to wzy mutants (e.g. defense responses, response to stress, oxidation-reduction process).
-At 24 hrs 53 genes were significantly upregulated specifically in response to wzy.
-Overall, the RNA-seq data suggest that grapevines are activating specific defense responses upon recognition of wzy mutant infection.
+112 genes, which showed consistent up-regulation (fold change > 1.4, P < 0.05) in response to the wzv mutant at 8hrs post inoculation, were either unchanged in the wounded or wild-type inoculated plants or were differentially regulated only at the later time point.
+The 112 genes included chitinases, endoglucanases and other known antimicrobial peptides, typically transcriptionally induced during incompatible interactions.
+Enrichment analysis of these 112 genes showed an interesting overrepresentation of immune response functions in these sets of genes transcriptionally responsive to wzv mutant (e.g. defense responses, response to stress, oxidation-reduction process).
+At 24 hrs, 53 genes were significantly up-regulated specifically in response to wzy.
+Overall, the RNA-seq data suggest that grapevines are activating specific defense responses (namely those involved in oxidative stress) upon recognition of wzv mutant infection (Fig. 6).
 RT-qPCR will be performed to validate the expression of the most interesting genes.
+Investigation into the differential expression of genes during later stages of the X. fastidiosa infection process is also currently in progress.
+Beginning in June 2015, individual vines of V. vinifera 'Cabernet Sauvignon' were inoculated with Xf wild type or wzy::kan live culture.
+We inoculated 9 vines for each treatment.
+Vines inoculated with 1xPBS buffer alone served as the negative controls for the experiment.
+Using the pin-prick method described previously, each vine was inoculated 2x with a 20 μL drop of a 10^8 CFU/mL suspension of either wild type Xf or the wzv mutant.
+Petioles were harvested at 0, 48hr, 1 week, and 4 weeks post-inoculation with live culture.
+To stabilize transcripts, petioles were submerged into liquid nitrogen immediately after harvesting and stored at -80°C until RNA extraction.
+All petioles were shipped to the Cantu lab at UC Davis for RNA extraction and sequencing.